msgpack/msgpack/spec.md

     * XXXX is a 4-bit unsigned integer which represents N
     * YYYYYYYY_YYYYYYYY is a 16-bit big-endian unsigned integer which represents N
-    * ZZZZZZZZ_ZZZZZZZZ_ZZZZZZZZ_ZZZZZZZZ is a 32-bit big-endian unsigned integer which represents N N is the size of a array
+    * ZZZZZZZZ_ZZZZZZZZ_ZZZZZZZZ_ZZZZZZZZ is a 32-bit big-endian unsigned integer which represents N
+    * N is the size of an array

 ### map format family